konflux-ci/konflux-ci/README.md

 within the cluster to listen to those events.
 The client will relay those events to pipelines-as-code (Tekton) inside the cluster.

-1. Start a new channel in [smee](https://smee.io/), and take a note of the webhook proxy URL.
+1. :gear: Start a new channel in [smee](https://smee.io/), and take a note of the webhook proxy URL.

-2. Create a GitHub app following
+2. :gear: Create a GitHub app following [Pipelines-as-Code documentation](https://pipelinesascode.com/docs/install/github_apps/#manual-setup).
-   [Pipelines-as-Code documentation](https://pipelinesascode.com/docs/install/github_apps/#manual-setup).

    For `Homepage URL` you can insert `https://localhost:9443/` (it doesn't matter).

    For `Webhook URL` insert the smee client's webhook proxy URL from previous steps.

-   per the instructions on the link, generate and download the private key and create a secret on the cluster providing the location of the private key, the App ID, and the openssl-generated secret created during the process.
+   :gear: Per the instructions on the link, generate and download the private key and create a secret on the cluster providing the location of the private key, the App ID, and the openssl-generated secret created during the process.

-3. To allow Konflux to send PRs to your application repositories, the same secret should be created inside the `build-service` and the `integration-service` namespaces.
-See additional details under
-   [Configuring GitHub Application Secrets](./docs/github-secrets.md).
+3. :gear: To allow Konflux to send PRs to your application repositories, the same secret should be created inside the `build-service` and the `integration-service` namespaces.
+See additional details under [Configuring GitHub Application Secrets](./docs/github-secrets.md).

-4. Deploy the smee-client on the cluster:
+4. :gear: Deploy the smee-client on the cluster:

    Edit the [smee-client manifest](./smee/smee-client.yaml), replacing `<smee-channel>` with the webhook proxy URL generated when creating the channel.